My Favourite Waterfalls in the Yorkshire Dales

 #5.
 Cauldron falls in West Burton, near Aysgarth in the Yorkshire Dales

 Cauldron Falls in the village of West Burton is one of my favourite waterfalls in the Yorkshire Dales and is relatively easy to get to.
 You can park the car in West Burton village and walk to this spot in a few mins.
 It’s perfect for a swim too!
+If you want a longer walk that takes in both Cauldron Falls & Aysgarth Falls – check out the route below

 #6.
 Richmond Waterfalls on the River Swale